 Maybe this all sounds a bit idealistic, but I know I've barely scratched the surface when it comes to learning about food.
 I also know (from what little SEO I have) that I’ve still got a long way to go in terms of blogging and writing.
 And though I’ll probably never be as cool as Molly Yeh, who lives and blogs on a farm, or be able to cook and speak about food as well as Bourdain or Dan Barber, or have the aesthetic eye of amazing photographers like Linda Lomelino or Our Food Stories, or be as ruthless with prose as Mandy Lee and her pups, or achieve the writing heights of MFK Fisher and Michael Pollan, I still want to do this because I love food, and I want others to love it too.

 So for better or worse, Jun & Tonic is here to stay.
 Well, maybe at least until I am spontaneously inspired by yet another blog name change / called to return to work at another kitchen somewhere in the world / get distracted by the 82798 things that I could possibly get distracted by.
-Kidding.
+I'm only kidding.
 But for now, I will walk this path and see where it takes me.